chriskrycho/v5.chriskrycho.com/site/library/God Without Measure/Volume II/Study.md

 </figure>

 This is not just true of theology, but of all kinds of study.
 I was thinking just last night how important it is for *software developers* to learn the history of our field, to read essays and papers from the past.
-In every field, it is that immersion in the past—in what we as a people have already learned—that “forms the powers of undersetanding and judgement which in turn serve discovery of the new.”
+In every field, it is that immersion in the past—in what we as a people have already learned—that “forms the powers of understanding and judgement which in turn serve discovery of the new.”